 A Study of Change Following Tragedy

 On June 18, 2007, nine firefighters perished in a furniture warehouse fire in Charleston, South Carolina.
-The engineer of the first-arriving engine, David, relates how this experience has changed education and training on a national level.
+The engineer of the first-arriving engine, David, relates how this experience has changed organizational culture, response, education, and training on an international level.
 David gives a riveting account of what he witnessed that day, and the crisis that ensued in the fire service and his personal life as well.

-Also included in this powerful program is David's doctoral research on organizational crisis and how an organization can utilize organizational learning to improve upon crisis.
+Also included in this powerful program is David's research on organizational crisis and how an organization can utilize organizational learning to improve.
 Attendees will share in not only the pain of this occurrence, but also the triumph reflected in changes in numerous aspects of organizational culture.
-This program has been presented to over 200 organizations internationally, including private industry, public service, for profit, and non-profit organizations.
+This course has been taught at over 600 organizations internationally, including private industry, public service, for profit, and non-profit organizations.
 While this is a course regarding a fire service event, it is relatable to all organizations.

 Let David share his knowledge of organizational learning and how it can improve your organizations performance with this high-intensity program.

 Principled Leadership has been a life-long guiding concept that I was taught as a young man at The Citadel, The Military College of South Carolina.
 As I continue to make progress and lead in the modern age of emergency services, Principled Leadership has proven to be successful in developing leaders and organizations by focusing on 7 specific characteristics that have been evolving since 1842 when The Citadel was established.

 So, what is Principled Leadership and how can this help you and your organization on your personal and professional journey?
 Ingenious of them, The Citadel utilizes the acronym LEADERS to express each characteristic of Principled Leadership.
 When each of the 7 characteristics are focused upon and matured daily, one will see the importance of leading with principles rather than rank or tenure.

 L - Lead with humility.

 E - Embrace a true, authentic self.